sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/StartWithGAML/ModelOrganization.md

 [//]: # (startConcept|model_structure)
 # Organization of a model

-As already extensively detailed in the [introduction page](Introduction), defining a model in GAML amounts to defining a _model species_, which later allows to instantiate a _model agent_ (aka a _simulation_), which may or may not contain micro-species, and which can be flanked by _experiment plans_ in order to be simulated.
+TESTAs already extensively detailed in the [introduction page](Introduction), defining a model in GAML amounts to defining a _model species_, which later allows to instantiate a _model agent_ (aka a _simulation_), which may or may not contain micro-species, and which can be flanked by _experiment plans_ in order to be simulated.

 This conceptual structure is respected in the definition of model files, which follows a similar pattern: